nicholas-long/kb/hacking/to-try-lists/active-directory-domain.md

       - users - description, password last set, last login & timestamp
       - computers - OS
   - add dc hostname and machine name to hosts file if this can't authenticate
-  - command execution but no creds -> use privs granted by running on machine
-    - get NTLMv2 hash to crack
-    - run sharphound on target
-    - kerberoast from target ( mimikatz? )
   - list and impersonate tokens on compromised hosts ( meterpreter incognito )
     - reuse sessions with `New-PSSession` and `Invoke-Command` to other hosts / DC
-- shell + no creds -> rubeus
+- got shell + no creds
+  - rubeus
+    - run sharphound on target
     - kerberoast
     - asreproast
+  - get NTLMv2 hash to crack
 - derivitive local admins on workstations / servers
 - enumerate sessions with powerview
 - enumerate tickets